tvenk/similarity-score-plugin/README.md

 # Similarity Score Plugin

-A browser extension that generates a similarity score based on user history and webpage data, using AI to determine how similar the webpage is to the user's interests.
+A browser extension that generates a composite similarity score based on user history and webpage data, using AI to determine how similar the webpage is to the user's interests.

 ## Features
 - **Personalized Score:** Generates a similarity score (0-100) based on user history and webpage content.